Influence, Relevance & Growth (IRG) Book

 By attending to its influence and relevance, the corporation protects shareholders’ value and its long-term vitality.
 It becomes a sought-after, visible constituent for industry content, relevant to policymakers in safeguarding and stimulating economic growth and the well-being of society

-10 Parameters Assess the “Influence”, “Relevance” and “Growth” of a Corporation
+10 Parameters Assess the “Influence”, “Relevance” and fitness to contribute to economic “Growth” of a Company

 Guidelines: The index assesses each parameter: 1 Min – 3 Max, the perfect score is 30.